johnpolakow/Blackbox_Calibration/README.md

  - DIODE_V_LUT.h
  - LOAD_mA_LUT.h
  - LOAD_V_LUT.h
+ - some example LUT files are here

 ## Instructions For Use
 Compile the Calibration Code as outlined earlier.
+Configure test equipment to be able to connect via RS232.
+See [here](./md/test_equipment.md) for cabling and configuration of test equipment setup.

 Connect a Pi DAQ to be calibrated (DUT Pi), via Ethernet cable, to the Pi inside the Calibration Box.
 Verify the Pi DAQ has an IP Address in the range of:  192.168.123.1 - 192.168.123.254.
 --Do not use the IP Address 192.168.123.7--
-Connect the 4 pieces of test equipment: Yokogawa WT310E, Agilent E3648, HP34401 x2  vi USB
+Connect the 4 pieces of test equipment: Yokogawa WT310E, Agilent E3648, HP34401 x2  via USB cable, or USB->RS232 cable + NULL modem cable

 Start the application with the command:   **./cal**
 Verify the 4 pieces of test equipment are detected correctly.
+If something is not detected, the program will alert you.

 At the first menu, select 1.
 Automatic Calibration.
 Just hit the number 1 key and it will start
 ![plot](./md/tests/auto1.png)